autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/remote/command/hazard_lights.md

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}
 {% block description %}
-Send hazard lights command to this API.
+Sends hazard lights command used in remote operation mode.
-This API is not available until a control mode is selected using {{ link_ad_api('/api/remote/control_mode/select') }}.
+To use this API, select the corresponding mode as described in [manual control](../../../../features/manual-control.md).
 {% endblock %}